ketan9808/CV_FaceDetection/README.md

 # CV_FaceDetectionn

 ## overview
-face detection is widely used nowadays. so this program illustrade a basic techinque to detect faces. this face use haarcascade classifier for face detection and opencv library for image pre-processing and post-processing.
+face detection is widely used nowadays. so these program illustrade a basic techinque to detect faces.

 ## HaarCascade vs HOG vs CNN